"Turn right, and never meet that man. Turn right, and change the world!"The one where Rose returns.Written by Russell T. Davies.

 - We find out what exactly the "something on [Donna's] back" is.

-- Bad Future: Without the Doctor there to stop several of the Season's events, the state of the Earth gets worse and worse.
-South London is flooded with radiation and the whole country starts looking Nazi-ish.
+- Bad Future: Without the Doctor there to stop several of the season's events, the state of the Earth gets worse and worse.
+Southeastern England is flooded with radiation and the whole country starts looking Nazi-ish.

 - Berserk Button: Donna is so broken down by the alternate universe that when Rose tells her she's brilliant, she gets angry.

 - Best of All Possible Worlds: The alternate universe in this episode is very much a worse place.
-We have it created when Donna turns right, which causes the Doctor to die at the Thames Barrier when he defeats the Racnoss because Donna wasn't there to stop him.
+We have it created when Donna turns right, which causes the Doctor to die under the Thames Barrier when he defeats the Racnoss because Donna wasn't there to stop him.
 Several contemporary attacks on Earth cause mass casualties, and/or wipe out several of the Doctor's allies (including Martha, whom he never met here).
-Naturally, Donna set her time-line back on its proper course at the end of the episode.
+Naturally, Donna sets her timeline back on its proper course at the end of the episode.

 - Borrowed Catchphrase: Rose borrows the Doctor's, "I'm sorry... so sorry..."